-To wrap up this post, I want to leave you with one piece of advice I received from Scotty Reiss, of She Buys Cars.
+To wrap up this post, I want to leave you with one piece of advice I received from Scotty Reiss, of A Girls Guide to Cars.
 If you are in the market for a new car, shop for the features you want rather than by the brand.

-A great way to comparison shop the best features for road trips is by attending an auto show like the North American International Auto Show in Detroit.
+A great way to comparison shop the best vehicle features for road trips is by attending an auto show like the North American International Auto Show in Detroit.
 The Detroit Auto Show is annually held at Cobo Center.
-It’s currently open to the public through Sunday, Jan.
-22. Before you head to this year’s show, check out my guide for visiting the Motor City for where to eat, drink, explore, and stay during the Detroit Auto Show.
+Before you head to this year’s show, check out my guide for visiting the Motor City for where to eat, drink, explore, and stay during the annual Detroit Auto Show.